ytree-project/ytree/doc/source/Developing.rst

 are the best examples to follow.

-For this type of data, you will subclass the :class:`~ytree.arbor.arbor.CatalogArbor` class, which is itself a subclass of :class:`~ytree.arbor.arbor.Arbor` designed for this type of data.
+For this type of data, you will subclass the :class:`~ytree.data_structures.arbor.CatalogArbor` class, which is itself a subclass of :class:`~ytree.data_structures.arbor.Arbor` designed for this type of data.

 In ``arbor.py``, your subclass should implement two functions,